monster2882/Retail-store-performance-analytics/README.md

 Project Name: Data Integration and Showcase Building Overview
 This project aims to automate the process of data integration and showcase construction using various tools and technologies, including Greenplum, Clickhouse, Apache Superset, and Apache Airflow.
-It involves the extraction, transformation, and loading (ETL) of data from multiple sources into data showcases for analytical purposes.
+It involves the extraction, transformation, and loading (ELT) of data from multiple sources into data showcases for analytical purposes.

 Technical Components
 1. Data Sources